What Are the Most Thoughtful Bereavement Gifts to Comfort Someone Who’s Grieving?

-I received a call this past week asking for a bereavement gift for a husband with young children who had just lost their mom a few short days ago.
+I received a call this past week asking for a bereavement gift for a woman who just lost her daughter tragically at 16 months old.
 My heart is always heavy when I hear the stories behind the request for gifts.

-These past few years, many have experienced a lot of loss through the pandemic and Covid-19.
+These past many years, many have experienced a lot of loss through floods, war, loss of life through unusual and unexpected ways, the pandemic and Covid-19.
 Although loss is universal, it is very personal to the person who experienced the loss as well as the family impacted.

 For those who have never lost a loved one, it is easy to take life for granted.
 But there is an altered sense of normalcy for people who are left living after the loss of a spouse, child, family member, or friend.
 So for those of us who have not yet gone through such a tragic event, how do we learn how to comfort those who weep when no one is looking or feel self-guilt for years after a loss?